linear-protocol/linear-subgraph/docs/tutorial.md

 }
 ```

-We can also get the latest $LiNEAR price from contract, and we already have queried the $LiNEAR price 30 days before now, we'll be able to calculate the staking rewards with the formula `(price (now) - price (30 days ago)) / 30 * 365`.
+We can also get the latest $LiNEAR price from contract, and we already have queried the $LiNEAR price 30 days before now, we'll be able to calculate the annual staking APY with the formula `(price (now) - price (30 days ago)) / 30 * 365`.
 We finally make it!!!

 *P.S.* At LiNEAR Protocol, we have built a SDK based on the subgraph queries, which is used in our frontend and analytics.
-Please feel free to [check out](https://github.com/linear-protocol/linear-sdk) if you're intersted to build your own SDKs.
+Please feel free to [check out](https://github.com/linear-protocol/linear-sdk) if you're interested to build your own SDKs.

 ## It's time to BUIDL now!!!